SupaMafia/awesome-window-manager-config/README.md

 *Not finished* .config file for awesome window manager, will be updated

-file loaction: /.config/awesome/rc.lua
+minimalistic window manager config

-if the file do not exit, create one.
+file loaction is at: /.config/awesome/rc.lua. create one if the file does not exist.

 Dependencies: dmenu, kitty(terminal), compton, nitrogen, volumeicon, nm-applet(network manager), pavucontrol (volumeicon has issue switching audio device after start), and dropbox.

+Issues and solutions when using the awesome window manager

 for nvidia driver casuing a black screen after log out (solved):
 - solved by removeing sddm, and install lxdm